<select></select>

 indicates to React that it should now control the form element and that changes to the input field should be reflected in the state.
 In order to pass changes to the React state, it is important to define the onChange

 handler to keep the form field and React state in sync.
-Failing to do that, will result in input fields that do not update and is — perhaps unsurprisingly — a mistake made relatively often.value
+Failing to do that, will result in input fields that do not update and is — perhaps unsurprisingly — a mistake made relatively often.

 attribute is only ever allowed to be a string but never undefined